 In the meantime, Rap music got a makeover and boasted artists such as the Puff Daddy, and Tupac, whose murder was another musical tragedy.
 Rap also had another face as can be heard in the music of Lauryn Hill, who fits into the Alternative Rap and Rhythm and Blues genres.

-Although the 1990s are not considered to be the decade of the music video, as the 1980s are known to be, MTV still had an important part in music.
+Although the 1990s are not considered to be the decade of the music video, as the 1980s are known to be, but MTV still had an important part in music.
 One of the 1990s artists who best made use of the music video is the Country/Rock singer Shania Twain.
 Helping to give Country music a boost into the limelight, Twain used her sexy image in videos much like Madonna did in the 1980s.
 Twain helped to move country music more into the mainstream along with artists such as Garth Brooks.
 In fact, pop rock radio stations of the 1990s could be heard playing popular country songs along side rock numbers.

 Like much of the music of the 1990s, modern country pulls from traditional rock sounds to become more diversified and reach a broader audience.
-The practice of borrowing from many genres of music has been going on for years, after all, rock originally came from Rhythm and Blues and Country.
+The practice of borrowing from many genres of music has been going on for decades, after all, rock originally came from Rhythm and Blues and Country.
 But in the 1990s there is much evidence of the melding of musical styles as many radio stations play a wide assortment of everything.
 Though the rest of the world seems to be still lingering behind, perhaps the music world of the 1990s has shown more tolerance of the diverse races and creeds in music.

 Page author: N.G. & C.F.